Dillon Brooks NBA Playoffs Player Props: Grizzlies vs. Lakers

-Dillon Brooks could make a big impact for the Memphis Grizzlies at 7:30 PM on Wednesday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+Dillon Brooks and his Memphis Grizzlies teammates match up versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 10:00 PM ET on Saturday.

-We're going to break down Brooks' prop bets, using stats and trends to help you make good picks.
+Below, we dig into Brooks' stats and trends to help you find the most appealing prop bets.

 Dillon Brooks Prop Bets vs. the Lakers